thecognifly/CogniFly-STL/Cognifly_T265/readme.md

     the motors to spin in the good orientation.
 Help you with the following picture to follow the wires.

-    Therefore, each motor (except motor 3), facing upwards (see picture below) has their outwards wire connected to the outermost pads, the middle with the middle ones, and the inner ones with the inner ones.
+    Therefore, each motor (except motor 3), facing upwards (see picture below) has their outward wire connected to the outermost pad, the middle with the middle ones, and the inner ones with the inner ones respectively.
     Motor 3's outermost wire goes to the middle pad, and the outermost pad is connected to motor 3's middle wire.